cs-fullstack-2020-spring/200319-react-conditional-rendering-lecture-autumn-ragland/README.md

 - Create a class based component called `Login` and reference it in `AppContainer`

 ## Forms
 - The `SignUp` component should display a form using controlled components with fields for full name, username, email address and password.
-When the form is submitted save the response and clear the fields.
+When the form is submitted print the response and clear the fields.
 - The `Login` component should display a form using controlled components with fields for username, and password.
-When the form is submitted save the response and clear the fields.
+When the form is submitted print the response and clear the fields.

 ## State
 - Add a `Login` button and a `Sign Up` button to the `AppContainer` component